littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Kailan Cobble.md

 Kailan is a former member of the [[Heavy Metal Vagabonds]].
 The party met him after visiting [[Malum Mendax]].

+Kailan had been separated from his original party and was determined to reunite with them.

 When [[Ellie Smith]] was running out of her medicine, she attacked Kailan.
 She explained to him that she is a vampire and he allowed her to feed off him until she found more medicine.

 Ellie tried to help Kailan contact his old friends.
 Unfortunately this was unsuccessful and only a screaming white face similar to those they saw in [[The Mendasium]] appeared.